Mark V Binocular Viewer from Baader Planetarium (BPMARKVS)

 Backfocus (also referred to as in-travel) is the difference between where the light focuses and the back of the focuser needs to be.
 The back focus requirements will vary depending upon your configuration.
 Please note that this viewer may not reach focus with some instruments, including some earlier models of our refractors.
 Determine the back focus of your instrument by measuring the distance from the 2" opening of your scope to the focus point.

-Binoviewer with 1.25x Compensator, 2" Nosepiece and Convertible Barlow - needs 0.6" in-travel
+Binoviewer with 1.25x Compensator, 2" Nosepiece and Advanced Barlow - needs 0.6" in-travel

-Binoviewer with 1.25x Compensator, Mirror or Prism Diagonal and Convertible Barlow - needs 1.8" in-travel
+Binoviewer with 1.25x Compensator, Mirror or Prism Diagonal and Advanced Barlow - needs 1.8" in-travel

 Binoviewer with 1.25x Compensator and 2" Nosepiece - needs 3.5" in-travel